gjedeer/openwrt-lxd/README.md

-Note:  This is incomplete.
-It is superceded by https://github.com/mikma/lxd-openwrt
+Note:  This is a work in progress, and does not require rebuilding or compiling.
+Because of that, it should support *any* processor type including ARM.

+If you would rather build OpenWrt, please see the github project https://github.com/mikma/lxd-openwrt (x86 support only)

 ---------------------------------------------